 One of the perennial headaches for small businesses is the collection of accounts receivable.
-Whenever you sell something to a customer, you provide them with an invoice stating the product or service rendered, the price, and the terms (when the money is due).
-Then, often you wait for payment.
-Cash flow is one of the fundamental obstacles to success for small companies, and waiting for payment of accounts receivable is a crucial component of cash flow problems.
+Whenever you sell something to a customer, you provide them with an invoice stating the product or service rendered, the price, and the terms – or when the money is due.
+Then, you wait for payment.

 In most cases, your customer expects you to allow 30 or 60 days for them to pay.
 That can seem like an eternity when you are trying to buy materials or make payroll.
 Of course, you can try to collect the invoice sooner by nagging, but you risk your customer developing concerns about your financial viability.
 In reality, invoice payments often lag even the 60-day timeline.
 Recently Wave, a business payment processor, reported results from a survey indicating that 70 percent of microbusiness owners routinely wait between one and six months for invoice payments.

-There are some tools you can use to encourage prompt invoice payments from your customers.
-The popular methods include:
+There are some tools and processes you can use to encourage prompt invoice payments from customers.
+Some popular methods include:

-Still, no matter what you do, some customers will drag the process out longer than is comfortable.
+Still, some customers will drag the process out longer than is comfortable.
 They may have their own cash flow constraints, creating a domino effect, or they may just prefer to hold onto their cash as long as possible.
 Either way, you have to find the balance between collecting what they owe you and keeping them as customers.

 Invoice factoring is another term for accounts receivable financing.
 It involves selling your outstanding (unpaid) invoices to a factoring company for cash.
 Typically, the factoring company will pay up to 90 percent of the invoice value, collect the funds due, and then pay the balance minus their fee for the service.

 Invoice factoring is not debt collection.
 Instead, your business is financing your current invoices as you issue them, not trying to collect on past-due obligations.
 However, the factoring company sometimes has trouble getting the customer to pay.
 There are two ways to approach this potential.
 Recourse factoring is the standard method of financing your accounts receivables.
 In that scenario, your company will buy back any invoice for which the factoring company can’t collect payment.
 You can then try to collect the amount due or use a collection agency.
 If you have a non-recourse agreement, the factoring company is stuck with the unpaid debt.
-For that reason, you will pay a higher fee for non-recourse factoring.
+Because of the additional risk to the factoring company, you will pay a higher fee for non-recourse factoring.

 If your small business has primarily B2B customers, invoice factoring might be the right answer for your cash flow concerns.
 However, remember that your business credit isn’t relevant to the approval or the fees you can negotiate.
-What matters is the creditworthiness of your customers.
-If you have some customers with frequent late payments, you may not get as good a deal from a factoring company.
+What matters is the creditworthiness and reputation of your customers.
+If you have some customers with frequent late payments, you may not get as favorable rates from some factoring companies.

 Invoice factoring fees can take a chunk out of your profits, but it may be worth the price in some cases.
-You can have much faster access to what your customers owe you and can relinquish the burden of chasing invoice payments, allowing you to focus on your core business.
+Before committing to any financing, be sure to browse lenders like Llama Loan so you can get access to the best rates and terms available.